Homepage: https://docs.omniverse.nvidia.com/services/latest/services/usd-search/overview.html

 Fetch the latest helm chart from the registry

-USD Search can be deployed to index data from an AWS S3 bucket or an Omniverse Nucleus server.
+USD Search can be deployed to index data from an AWS S3 bucket, an Omniverse Nucleus server or a broad range of other backends by utilizing S3proxy functionality.
 Detailed deployment commands can be found in the sections below.

 To deploy the USD Search Helm chart and connect it to an AWS S3 bucket for indexing, run the following command: